Manchester City transfer rumours

 CONFIRMED: Patrick Roberts - Norwich have signed Manchester City winger Roberts on a season-long loan deal.

-Leroy Sane - The forward is set to snub the advances of Bayern Munich and sign a new contract at the Etihad (Daily Star, June 24).
-And a deal to take Sane to Bayern is looking increasingly unlikely, even though the German champions are prepared to pay €90m for him (Bild, June 24).
-Meanwhile, Munich midfielder Robert Lewandowski says the club's German players are looking forward to welcoming Sane to the Bundesliga champions (Sky Sports News, June 20).
-But City are confident of keeping Sane at the Etihad this summer (Daily Star, June 16); However, a move to Bayern now seems improbable after Hoeness admitted the price the reported €80m (£71.11m) asking price was "crazy" (Kicker, June 4); City are bracing themselves for a barrage of offers for Sane after their latest contract negotiations with the player proved unproductive.
-(Daily Mirror, June 2).

-Oleksandr Zinchenko - The defender is on the verge of signing a new five-year contract with City as he prepares to become the latest player to commit his long-term future to the Premier League champions (Daily Telegraph, June 13).
+CONFIRMED: David Silva - The Spaniard says he will leave City at the end of next season after 10 years at the club.

-Aro Muric - Manchester City are willing to let goalkeeper Aro Muric go out on loan next season (Daily Mail, June 13).
+Aro Muric - The Manchester City goalkeeper is set to join Nottingham Forest on a season-long loan (The Sun, June 27)

 Eliaquim Mangala - Porto have expressed an interest in signing Mangala this summer (Sky Sports News, May 31).